mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_simulators.html.md

 end
 ```

-Curriculum statements reference an associated simulator in the `with` clause.
+Curriculum statements reference an associated simulator in the [with clause][3].
 Each
 simulator used in a curriculum must be declared in a `simulator` statement.

 The `simulator` statement describes the interface to a simulator.
 Simulators are